meilisearch/strapi-plugin-meilisearch/README.md

 If you don't have a running Strapi project yet, you can either launch the [playground present in this project](#playground) or [create a Strapi Project](#create-strapi-project).

-It is recommended to add your collections in developement mode as it allows the server reloads, needed to apply hooks.
+We recommend adding your collections in development mode to allow the server reloads needed to apply hooks.

 ```bash
 strapi develop